-- A. Wall mounted lavatories with drained indentation for soap are preferred.
+- Wall mounted lavatories with drained indentation for soap are preferred.
 Facilities Management will consider countertop lavatories on a case-by-case basis.
-Acceptable manufacturers care: American Standard, Kohler or Crane. - B. Public restroom lavatories shall be 29 inches clear from floor to underside of lavatory apron to allow regular standard lavatories to provide accessibility.
-Wheelchair lavatories are not to be specified. - C. Water closets shall be floor mounted, with elongated bowl and Sloan Optima Plus Batterypowered, or equal, hard wired flush valves with manual override for water closets, urinals and lavatories.
-Contact Facilities Management for acceptable manufacturers. - D. Flush valve levers shall be located on accessible side in wheelchair stalls for easy reach.
+Acceptable manufacturers care: American Standard, Kohler or Crane. - Public restroom lavatories shall be 29 inches clear from floor to underside of lavatory apron to allow regular standard lavatories to provide accessibility.
+Wheelchair lavatories are not to be specified. - Water closets shall be floor mounted, with elongated bowl and Sloan Optima Plus Batterypowered, or equal, hard wired flush valves with manual override for water closets, urinals and lavatories.
+Contact Facilities Management for acceptable manufacturers. - Flush valve levers shall be located on accessible side in wheelchair stalls for easy reach. - Urinals shall be wall mounted 17 inches maximum height to the rim in each men's toilet room.
+Provide one (1) minimum in each room and one (1) additional for every ten (10) or more urinals required by code. - Provide one (1) floor drain in each restroom.
+Floor drains shall be located under stall partitions away from foot traffic areas.
+Slope the floor to drains.
+Access to trap primers is required.